malavolti/vagrant-debian/README.md

 3. Install the Virtualbox Guest Additions with "`vagrant plugin install vagrant-vbguest`"
 4. Install the Vagrant plugin to resize hard disk: "`vagrant plugin install vagrant-disksize`"
 5. Run "`vagrant up`" command to instance the Development Environment.
 6. Run "`vagrant rsync-auto > rsync-auto.log 2>&1 &`" to maintain synced the `vagrant-debian` directory inside VM and monitor changes with the log file.
+Put your files into `share-data` dir to transfer them into `/vagrant/share-data` dir inside the VM.
 7. Run "`vagrant ssh`" to access the VM created.

 ## Istructions for MacOSX